Brindha-m/PS_ComposeDiary/README.md

 ```
    1. Room Database

-   2. Efficient retrieval of images fast - firebase ? want to work even in offline
+   2. Efficient and fast retrieval of images - firebase ? want to work even in offline

    3. Login auths